yasiryagi/helpdesk/roles/validators/README.md

 If your `Validator` have experienced some of the networking issues described [here](https://github.com/Joystream/substrate-node-joystream/issues/68), consider restarting your node at regular intervals.
 If you want to automate this process, consider running your node as a [service](#run-as-a-service).

+You should not start validating unless your node is fully synced.
+If you do, this causes your node to be dropped out from the list of validators.

 **Note**
 After introducing `Memberships` to the platform, we found it to be confusing to have a concept of both `Accounts` and `Memberships`.
 We are in the process of renaming the `Accounts` to the `Keys`, but there are still traces of `Account` showing up.